Defasium/slov2idiom/README.md

 ## Search engine
 To find similar idioms we utilize [**annoy**](https://github.com/spotify/annoy) library on 125 embedding's subset from LaBse.
 On Intel Xeon 2.3 GHz search with embedding calculation takes around 400 us.

-TODO list:
-* calculate other ranking metrics (MAP, NDCG)
-* add support for searching similar idioms by clicking on them
-* add Paraphrase+ benchmark
-* add support for emoji in queries
-* add reranking by idiom's popularity
-* add daily limits for users
-* finetune LaBse on STSb and Paraphrase+ to get better embeddings